svadivazhagu/Stonkbot/README.md

 # Stonkbot
-## A Discord bot for a Stock Market Trading game
+## A Discord bot for a Stock Market trading game

 ### Requirements
 - Python (v3+)